-Alan Bray was born in Detroit, Michigan in 1954.
+Alan Bray was born in Detroit, Michigan.
 He studied at the University of Michigan and later at Wayne State University, working first as a professional musician and then as a clinical social worker.

 After a move to Chicago in the 90s and a happy marriage, he continued a career in clinical social work.
 In 1997, he and his family moved to Hanover, New Hampshire, and he began to write fiction.

-His first publication was A Variation in Temperature in 2009, followed by others, the most recent being Already She Was Root in 2016.
+His first publication was A Variation in Temperature in 2009, followed by others, the most recent being The Loss of the Whaling Ship Pequod in 2021.
 In 2015, Bartleby Snopes Literary published a long short story, The Puppet's Tattered Clothes for their Flash Novel Series.

 Bray’s work has been nominated for a Pushcart Prize, and his story Refrain won Honorable Mention in Glimmertrain’s Fall 2016 Fiction Open Contest.
 His story The Porous Texture of Snow was long-listed for the 2019 Fish International Short Story Prize.
 He maintains that writing is a positive and intense preoccupation.